 In 2013-2014, the parish allocated \$522,000.00 of CDBG funds to address some of the areas in need of infrastructure improvements that were highlighted in the Watershed Management study, completed in June, 2014.
 The study was commissioned to identify specific sites and neighborhoods where outflow of contaminated water is evident.
 As a result, the parish will leverage its funds to provide sewer upgrades in the Slidell Manor and Ben Thomas neighborhoods.
-Waterline improvements will be completed in the Alton and the Ben Thomas neighborhood in Summer 2017.
+Waterline improvements will be completed contingent on funding available for each project.
+Currently these projects are on hold.

 The emerging behavioral health crisis has prompted the parish to take considerable note of the need for a comprehensive system of behavioral health care.
 In addition to funding the demolition and rehabilitation of the National Alliance on Mental Illness (NAMI) facilities, the parish has purchased the Southeast Louisiana Campus in May 2015.
 In November, St. Tammany Parish announced the purchase of Northlake Behavioral Health, as part of its vision of developing the Safe Haven campus.
 Ultimately, the campus will be designed as a place where behavioral health care clients can find the appropriate care and support to begin their path to recovery.
-The Northlake Behavioral Health is currently serving 129 patients, and employs 345 people.